sandos/mtscope/README.md

 cmake --build --preset asan --target asan
 ```

-The sanitizer preset instruments the test executable only, and the `asan` target builds and runs the tests.
+The sanitizer preset instruments the test and monitor executables, and the `asan` target builds and runs the C++ tests.
 Build artifacts remain in `build/asan`.

 To test the broker/client connection without SQLite, HTTP, or packet decoding, run the standalone probe: